Buying A Car

 Car supermarkets

-What's The Best Time To Buy A New Car?
+• When's The Best Time To Buy A New Car?

 • Can I Get Credit?

 Yes.
 As long as you fulfil the lender's criteria about your ability to pay.
 As well as personal loans from banks and building societies the car dealers have increasingly good deals on offer.
-Before taking any loan consider the responsibility of this.
+Before taking any loan, consider the responsibility of this.
 Always shop around and compare several options in detail.
 Compare interest rates and the total amount you will pay.

 • What Should I Look For In A Car?

 Always consider the reality of your needs.
 Too big?
 Too small?
-A two seater sports might be great fun for a single person but might not be right if you need to fit several kids and a spouse in it.
+A two seater sports car might be great fun for a single person but might not be right if you need to fit several kids and a spouse in it.
 Consider whether it will fit in your drive, garage etc. Measure it up.
 Consider comfort (try before you buy if possible) visibility - the colour of the car as well as your ability to see out of it - mirrors, windows etc. Ask yourself what you want a car for?
 What are your priorities?
 Low mileage, value for money, reliability or speed?
 Style and status?
 Take your time and research properly.
 Try not to impulse buy.
 Read consumer reviews like the ones at Review Centre to help gain unbiased views.
 Get as much information as you can about such a major purchase.

 • How Can I Save Money?